adam-hurwitz/wellness-oi/coffee/coffee-brewing.md

 #### V60 vs Chemex

 - A V60 produces better flavor: The groves in the V60 allow the oxygen and steam to vent out the side groves leaving more flavor in the beans

+#### Travel

+- Use a hair dryer to dry a reusable hemp coffee filter if traveling the same day

 #### Resources